eComNation/docs/source/includes/_theme_anatomy.md

 with your theme.

 Note: The Images folder associated with your theme not store product photos or any files related to the content of your online store.
-Such files are stored in the ‘File Manager’.
+Such files are stored in the â€˜File Managerâ€™.